DirectX/off-the-cloud/README.md

 Uploads messages to the destination IMAP server.

 > [!WARNING]
-> Call `push` only once.
-Repetitive calling of `push` will cause doubling of messages.
+> Call `imap push` only once.
+Repetitive call of `imap push` command will cause doubling of messages.
 Be careful!

 ## Configuration